 Mental health, alcohol and drugs

-Many young Tasmanians who have a mental illness or mental health condition also experience alcohol and other drug issues.
+Many young Tasmanians who have a mental health condition also experience alcohol and other drug issues.

-Primary Health Tasmania has received Australian Government funding to support young people in north and north west Tasmania who experience both mental illness or a mental health condition and alcohol and other drug issues.
+Primary Health Tasmania has received Australian Government funding to support young people in north and north west Tasmania who experience both mental health and alcohol and other drug issues.

 We will use the funding to make dedicated workers available to clients of existing mental health services who also experience alcohol and other drug issues.